Frequently Asked Questions – Water

 What should I do if I notice discolored water at my tap?

 The first thing you should do is to allow your tap to run a few minutes to see if it clears up.
 This will help you determine if the discolored water is coming from the distribution system or your home’s plumbing system.
-If this doesn’t correct the problem within about five (5) minutes, please contact the following numbers:
+If this doesn’t correct the problem within about five (5) minutes, please call (910) 483-1382.

 How does flushing the water distribution system work?